MicrosoftDocs/azure-ai-docs/articles/machine-learning/how-to-use-pipeline-component.md

 [!INCLUDE [dev v2](includes/machine-learning-dev-v2.md)]

-It's common to use sub-pipeline components to develop complex machine learning pipelines.
+It's common to use pipeline components to develop complex machine learning pipelines.
 You can group multiple steps into a component that you can use as a single step to do tasks like data preprocessing or model training.

 This article shows you how to nest multiple steps in components to build complex Azure Machine Learning pipeline jobs.
 You can develop and test these multistep components standalone, which helps you share your work and collaborate better with team members.

-By using multi-step pipeline components, you can focus on developing sub-tasks and easily integrate them with the entire pipeline job.
+By using multi-step pipeline components, you can focus on developing subtasks and easily integrate them with the entire pipeline job.
 A pipeline component has a well-defined input and output interface, so multistep pipeline component users don't need to know the implementation details of the component.

 Both pipeline components and pipeline jobs contain groups of steps or components, but defining a pipeline differs from defining a pipeline job in the following ways:

 - Pipeline components define only the interface of inputs and outputs.
 When you define a pipeline component, you explicitly set the input and output types, but don't directly assign values to them.
 - Pipeline components don't have runtime settings, so you can't hardcode a compute or a data node in a pipeline component.
-Instead you must promote these as pipeline level inputs and assign values during runtime.
+Instead you must promote these nodes as pipeline level inputs and assign values during runtime.
 - Pipeline level settings such as `default_datastore` and `default_compute` are also runtime settings that aren't part of pipeline component definitions.

 ## Prerequisites